donny85/movies/README.md

 ### Prepare

-Create a virtualenv, install `requirements.txt` using `pip` and/or _activate_ the venv.
-Current Working Directory is this project root.
+#### The requirements of `movies_metadata.py`

+The best way to fulfill the requirements is to install them into a virtualenv.
+Assuming the current working directory is this project root, use *Virtualenvwrapper* to create and activate the virtualenv:

 ```shell script
 mkvirtualenv -a . -r "requirements.txt" movies